JOB MARKET PAPER

 - with Eric Yeung and Xingyu Shen, 2023

-- Revise & Resubmit at The Accounting Review
+- Preparing for the 2nd-round submission at The Accounting Review

-Abstract: Real earnings management to meet short-term earnings expectations is thought to be destroying firm value.
-Our study provides empirical evidence supporting an alternative view: Earnings pressure forces the managers to refocus on the firm’s core products through cost-cutting, which can be value-enhancing and leads to higher future stock returns.
-The documented product refocus under earnings pressure is more pronounced when the CEO exhibits high-level agency problems.
-Our study suggests a bright side of real earnings management under earnings pressure − it helps reduce agency-motivated product diversification.
+Abstract: Facing the pressure to meet short-term earnings expectations, managers often take actions that are thought to be destroying firm value.
+Our study provides empirical evidence supporting an alternative view: Earnings pressure forces the managers to refocus on the firm's core products through cost-cutting, which can be value-enhancing.
+The documented product refocus is more pronounced when the CEO exhibits high-level agency problems.
+For identification, we exploit the setting of analyst brokerage mergers and closures.
+Our study suggests a bright side of earnings pressure - it helps reduce agency-motivated product diversification.